-- At the Fukushima Daiichi Nuclear Power Station, infrared thermography is being used to take body surface temperature readings at the entrances to primary buildings as a Covid-19 countermeasure.
-Anyone with a temperature of 37.5°C or higher is not allowed to enter.
-New administration office building, access control facility, partner companies' building, main gate - TEPCO HD employees are required to wear surgical masks and to take their temperatures prior to coming to the office (and to refrain from coming to the office if they have a fever).
+- TEPCO HD employees are required to wear surgical masks and to take their temperatures prior to coming to the office (and to refrain from coming to the office if they have a fever).
 We are continuously collecting information on confirmed or possible infections and have prohibited employees from going on domestic or international business trips. - Contractors have been instructed to contact the TEPCO HD labor office in the event of a confirmed or possible infection. - At current time employees are working on normal work shifts.
-Countermeasures have been implemented to prevent shift members that are indispensable for moving forward in a stable manner with decommissioning work from contracting the virus. - The Covid-19 pandemic has increased the demand for surgical masks and personal protective equipment (PPE) both in Japan and overseas, but at current time we have enough radiological protective equipment to continue the decommissioning of the Fukushima Daiichi Nuclear Power Station.
+Countermeasures have been implemented to prevent shift members that are indispensable for moving forward in a stable manner with decommissioning work from contracting the virus. - > All site visitations have been suspended from February 29 through June 30. - The Covid-19 pandemic has increased the demand for surgical masks and personal protective equipment (PPE) both in Japan and overseas, but at current time we have enough radiological protective equipment to continue the decommissioning of the Fukushima Daiichi Nuclear Power Station.

-3. Covid-19 countermeasures implemented at the Fukushima Daiichi TEPCO
+3. Covid-19 countermeasures implemented at the Fukushima Daiichi 4